svfukuyoshi/MelcoExam/README.md

 then change the url in line 14 to forwarding url you got from the console

-Note: ngrok was unsed because localhost is not working in Android when connecting to the API.
-It is alwayrs returning Network Error.
+Note: ngrok was used because localhost is not working in Android when connecting to the API.
+It is always returning Network Error.

 ## How to run emulator